pmean/build-website/text/99/entry.md

 >
 > **Use eight characters or less**.
 If you try to use a longer name,
 > SPSS and most other statistical software will truncate the name to the
 > first eight characters.
-It\'s a challenge to provide a descriptive
+It's a challenge to provide a descriptive
 > name when you are limited to eight characters, but try your best.
 SPSS
 > will later allow you to provide lengthier and more detailed
 > description in the variable label.